google/cro3/README.md

-# lium - yet another wrapper for ChromiumOS developers
+# lium - Abstraction Layer of ChromiumOS development

-## Goal
+`lium` is an abstruction layer of ChromiumOS development environment and workflows.

-We have too many ways to do common tasks.
-Also, our builds are fragile due to the multi-repo structure and build system quirks, which consumes so much time of developers to try out trivial fix commands.
+It provides a simple interface for common tasks for ChromiumOS developers, with plenty of automatic error recovery mechanisms to avoid keep sticking your eyes on the display(s), give you some time for a nap and/or coffee, or other tasks ;)

-"lium" provides a simple interface for common tasks for ChromiumOS developers, with plenty of automatic error recovery mechanisms to avoid keep sticking your eyes on the display(s), give you some time for a nap and/or coffee, or other tasks ;)
+Also, it manages local development hardware including DUTs and Servos, and act as working examples of commands to interact with them.

 ## Build and install